 Cairo is a huge, vibrant city, the largest and liveliest city in Africa and the Middle East, with between 16 and 18 million residents.

 University and private hospitals have good medical equipment.
-To get in, you pay around 3,000 EGP (around 349 Euros) in advance.
+You pay around 3,000 EGP (around 349 Euros) in advance to get in.
 Healthcare professionals all speak English.

 There is a wide bank network in Egypt.
 Misr Bank, the National Bank of Egypt, Barclays, HSBC, Crédit Lyonnais, BNP, Société Générale and many others operate in Egypt.

 To open a bank account, you will have to provide various documents.
 For instance, you need the following documents to open an account with The National Bank of Egypt: a certificate from your employer, a monthly salary statement, a copy of your passport and visa, and some proof of residency.